aws-lite/aws-lite/readme.md

 - **`headers` (object)**
   - Header names + values to be added to your request
   - By default, all headers are included in [authentication via AWS signature v4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html)
+  - If your request includes a `payload` that cannot be automatically JSON-encoded and you do not specify a `content-type` header, the default `application/octet-stream` will be used
 - **`payload` (object, buffer, readable stream, string)**
   - Aliases: `body`, `data`, `json`
-  - As a convenience, any passed objects are automatically JSON-encoded (with the appropriate `content-type` header set, if not already present); buffers and strings simply pass through as-is
+  - Payload to be used as the HTTP request body; as a convenience, any passed objects are automatically JSON-encoded (with the appropriate `content-type` header set, if not already present); buffers, streams, and strings simply pass through as-is
+  - Readable streams are currently experimental
-  - Passing a Node.js readable stream is currently experimental; this initiates an HTTP data stream to the API endpoint instead of writing a normal HTTP body payload
+    - Passing a Node.js readable stream initiates an HTTP data stream to the API endpoint instead of writing a normal HTTP body
+    - Streams are not automatically signed like normal HTTP bodies, and may [require their own signing procedures, as in S3](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html)
 - **`query` (object)**
   - Serialize the passed object and append it to your `endpoint` as a query string in your request
 - **`service` (string) [required]**